HermesPasser/rb-scripts/README.md

 # UpdateByWebPage

-Search the text "key" on a web page and it checks for updates and download.
+Update system for ruby programs that checks on a page specifies whether updates are available.

 ## How use